dfusilier/hamiltonian/README.md

 HamPath3
 =======

 A library for generating random-looking Hamiltonian paths (aka self-avoiding walks) on a 3D grid.
-For Hamilatonian paths on a 2D grid, see the library this was based on: https://github.com/oysterCrusher/hampath.
+For Hamiltonian paths on a 2D grid, see the library this was based on: https://github.com/oysterCrusher/hampath.

 <img src="example.png" alt="3D Hamiltonian path" width="320" />